BettaBerries® Antioxidant Blend

 Frequently asked questions about BettaBerries® Antioxidant Blend

-BettaBerries® Antioxidant Blend is studied for broad-spectrum antioxidant support, supports cardiovascular wellness, promotes cognitive vitality.
+BettaBerries Antioxidant Blend is researched primarily for Antioxidant, Cardiovascular, and Longevity.
 Combining multiple berry species delivers a wider array of anthocyanins, flavonols, and phenolic acids than any single berry alone, helping the body manage everyday oxidative stress from exercise, pollution, and normal metabolism.

-Reported potential side effects may include: Generally well tolerated; occasional mild gastrointestinal upset or loose stools at high intakes.
+For most healthy adults, BettaBerries Antioxidant Blend is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated; occasional mild gastrointestinal upset or loose stools at high intakes.
 May temporarily stain teeth, stool, or urine due to anthocyanin pigments.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+BettaBerries Antioxidant Blend is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Warfarin and other anticoagulants: high polyphenol intakes may theoretically affect bleeding risk.
+Possible interactions include: Warfarin and other anticoagulants: high polyphenol intakes may theoretically affect bleeding risk.
 Antihypertensive medications: additive effects on blood pressure are possible.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)